5 Must-Run Trails in Moab

 GPS Coordinates: 38, 32', 1"/Lon: 109, 36', 24"

-Difficulty rating: 5 to 7
+Difficulty Rating: 7

 Want to see the town of Moab and a grand view of the Colorado River?
 Well, Moab Rim is the place to be.
 It’s one of the more nerve-racking trails as you are forced to tackle an off-camber section that pitches you towards the Colorado River and a nearly thousand-foot drop.
 Thankfully, most of the challenge is mental.
 Once you shake your nerves, you will enjoy the views and ‘wheeling to be had.
 We say do it at least once so you can have that notch under your belt.